 Welcome back to my...um...very irregular series of blogs on some of the more weird and wonderful essential oils I'm using in my perfumes!
 Today I'm introducing you to sweet gale, mostly because it's a component of the perfume I'm road testing right now, Mellona.
 I'd never heard of sweet gale before my favourite UK oil supplier started stocking it, so before I took the plunge and bought some, I did some snooping around online to find out something about the plant.
 And it turned out I actually had heard of it already...just by another name.
 Bog myrtle.

 Yeah.
 Bog myrtle.
 It doesn't exactly conjure up images of fragrant oils and perfumed beauties, does it?
 Historically, sweet gale has been used as a remedy for everything from stomach aches to liver problems, and is a key ingredient in many traditional creole folk remedies.
 In Scotland it's traditionally used to ward off midges, and in the Middle Ages it was used in North-Western Europe as a flavouring in beer.
 And it's still used to make schnaps in places like Denmark and Sweden today.
-All very interesting, and clearly great if I want to make moonshine or insect repellent but I don't do either of those things at the moment.
+All very interesting, and clearly great if I want to make moonshine or insect repellent but I don't do either of those things

 And I fell in love instantly.